SlowlyCoding/terminal-voxel-ray-tracer/README.md

 ## Requirements

-[SFML](https://www.sfml-dev.org/download.php) is required for this to work
+[SFML 3](https://www.sfml-dev.org/download.php) is required for this to work

 SFML is only used to get keyboard and mouse input, there is no SFML window.